Domestic Violence Cases Cause Unforeseen Problems

-When arrested for a DV case, the court will enter a Protective Order that will often require the defendant to vacate the residence where the DV Victim lives; generally, this means that the DV defendant is ordered to move out of his/her own home.
+When arrested for a Domestic Violence case, the court will enter a Protective Order that will often require the defendant to vacate the residence where the DV Victim lives; generally, this means that the Domestic Violence defendant is ordered to move out of his/her own home.
 The Protective Order will often require that the DV defendant and the DV victim NOT have any contact of any sort; this includes text messages, phone calls, contact through a third party, etc. The imposition of a Protective Order will also require the DV defendant to surrender any firearm he/she may own as well as their pistol permit.

-Any violation of the Protective Order will result in a new and separate arrest for a Violation of a Protective Order, which is a D Felony carrying 5 years of jail exposure!
+Any violation of the Protective Order will result in a new and separate arrest for a Violation of a Protective Order, which is a D Felony carrying 5 years of jail exposure.

 What should you do?